PedroPinheiro/rpg-game/README.md

 This is a Text based RPG game.

-Its composed of the following modules:
+It's composed of the following modules:

 - rpg-engine
 - rpg-console-engine